 Gustavsson earns first career shutout as Wild defeat Canucks 3-0

-VANCOUVER — Filip Gustavsson stopped 35 shots for his first NHL shutout as the Minnesota Wild snapped a two-game losing streak with a 3-0 win over the Vancouver Canucks Saturday night.
+VANCOUVER — Filip Gustavsson stopped 35 shots for his first NHL shutout and Connor Dewar broke the Vancouver Canucks' back with a short-handed goal as the Minnesota Wild used a 3-0 victory to end a two-game losing skid.

+“It’s a relief,” said Gustavsson, who was playing in his 37th career game after being traded to the Wild in July from the Ottawa Senators.
+“It was really nice.

+“It’s been close.
+You set a few small goals along the way.
+I wanted to win in the NHL and now we’ve got a shutout.
+Now we’re going to look at the next step.”

+“It was a mistake,” said Miller, who is third on the Canucks with 26 points and 11 goals.
+“They scored on it.
+It was obviously not good.

+“I’d like to score and get momentum for the team.
+I’ve got to be better for the team and lead by example.”

-Matt Boldy, on the power play, and Connor Dewar, shorthanded, scored for the Wild (14-11-2), who were playing their third game in four nights.
-Mats Zuccarello collected his second assist of the night on Sam Steel’s third-period goal.
+Matt Boldy, on a first-period power play, and Sam Steel, on a pretty backhand in the third, also scored for the Wild (14-11-2), who were playing their third game in four nights.
+Mats Zuccarello had two assists.

 Many of the shots Gustavsson faced were from long-range.
 He made a nice stop on a Bo Horvat deflection on a second-period power play then got a right pad on an Ilya Mikheyev shot on the doorstep with 8:15 left in the third period.

+Boldy said it was an important win for the Wild, who started the road trip with a win in Dallas, but then lost 5-2 to Edmonton on Friday and 5-3 to Calgary on Wednesday.

+“It’s huge,” he said.
+“That win was big for us momentum-wise and kind of getting our heads back in the right space.”

-Goaltender Spencer Martin stopped 30 shots for the Canucks (12-13-3) who saw their three-game win streak end.
+Martin stopped 30 shots for the Canucks (12-13-3), who saw their three-game win streak end.
 It was the first time this year Vancouver was shutout.

-Steel put the Wild ahead 3-0 when he lifted a backhand over Martin’s shoulder at 8:51 of the third.

-After being badly outplayed in the opening period, the Canucks outshot the Wild 19-7 in the second, but it was Minnesota who went ahead 2-0 on Dewar’s short-handed goal at 16:08 of the period.

-The Wild were killing their third consecutive penalty when Vancouver’s J.T.
-Miller threw a pass off the boards in Minnesota's zone that Dewar intercepted.
-He skated the length of the ice and blew a shot over Martin’s blocker for his fourth goal of the year.

-It was the second short-handed breakaway Martin faced in the period.
-Earlier, he stopped Joel Eriksson Ek on a two-man breakaway.
+The Canucks were badly outplayed in the first period and were outshot 14-4.

-Boldy opened the scoring at 16:43 of the first period, just eight seconds after Vancouver’s Oliver Ekman-Larsson was sent off for hooking.
-Zuccarello fired a shot from the point that Martin stopped but Boldy put in the rebound for his 10th of the year.
+Boldy opened the scoring at 16:43, just eight seconds after Vancouver’s Oliver Ekman-Larsson was sent off for hooking.
+Zuccarello fired a shot from the point that Martin stopped, but Boldy put in the rebound for his 10th of the year.

-The Wild outshot Vancouver 14-4 in the first period.
-Martin kept it close stopping Jordan Greenway on a breakaway and getting a leg on a Marcus Foligno shot on a power play.

 UP NEXT